ruifontes/Dictionaries/readme.md

 ## Information
 * Authors: Rui Fontes, Ângelo Abrantes e Abel Passos do Nascimento Jr.
-* Updated on 21/03/2024
 * Download [stable version][1]
 * Compatibility: NVDA version 2019.3 and beyond

 ## Introduction
-This add-on provides a quick way to access, so far, 70 dictionaries.
+This add-on provides a quick way to access, so far, 73 dictionaries.
 In order not to overload the add-on , only the dictionaries for Portuguese, English and between these two languages are provided.
 The remaining can be downloaded through the add-on itself, using the new interface for managing dictionaries.
 We are available to add other dictionaries.
 So if you want to add a dictionary, please contact one of the authors.